 Experienced by Linn Haglund from Brainy Backpackers

 Guadalmina River is situated just outside Benahavís village on Spain’s sunshine coast.
 It’s a natural playground and one of the most fun day trips from Malaga.
-The hike takes about 2 hours, but you can gladly spend a whole day playing in natural pools, jumping off cliffs, sliding off natural slides into the refreshing water.
+The hike takes about 2 hours, but you can gladly spend a whole day playing in natural pools, jumping off cliffs, and sliding off natural slides into the refreshing water.

 It is free for everyone to go and there is free parking not far from a little beach where you can start swimming through a small canyon, but I like to walk along the road to the water hole on the other side of the canyon.
 This walk is only 5-10 minutes.
 Once you get to the water hole you start by sliding down a natural slide to the natural pool.
 This is a fun place to jump from the cliffs, slide, and have fun.